Data protection and privacy notice

 Although Silva Homes has prepared the information on this website with all due care and attention, intention for accuracy, and updates the website regularly, we do not warrant or represent that the information may have changed or is free from errors or omission.

 Whilst the website is considered to be true and correct at the date of publication, changes in circumstances after the time of publication may impact on the accuracy of the information.
 The information may change without notice and Silva Homes is not in any way liable for the accuracy of any information printed and stored or in any way interpreted and used by a user.
+If you see anything that you think is incorrect or a link that is broken, please contact us by clicking here.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.